rachaelaimee/twitch-fact-bot/PORTFOLIO.md

 ## Project Overview

-The **Twitch Fact Bot** is a production-ready Python application that demonstrates advanced software development skills through the creation of an intelligent, customizable chatbot for educational Twitch streamers.
+The **Twitch Fact Bot** is a production-ready Python application that demonstrates advanced software development skills through the creation of an intelligent, customisable chatbot for educational Twitch streamers.

 ## 🔧 Technical Skills Demonstrated